 It saved a lot of weight too & isn’t a part of the van you can actually see very much due to the placement of our kitchen cabinets.

-Because there were so many holes in the metal cross beams, the ceiling battens we actually just stuck on with a strong flexible adhesive (tigerseal) and nearly a year later they’ve held up just fine.
+Because there were so many holes in the metal cross beams, the ceiling battens we actually just stuck on with a strong flexible adhesive (tigerseal) and over a year later they’ve held up just fine.

 Carpeting the Edges